afgbeveridge/EsotericLanguagesToolkit/README.md

 # Microcosm
 Note that this project is also a microcosm of microservices (if you will).

 For example, the statistics and discovery services are both written in python.
-However, they approach storage and RabbitMq connectively differently.
+However, they approach storage and RabbitMq connectivity differently.

 The stats api (which is still a WIP), uses Celery to start a worker, and MongoDB as its persistent store.
 The discovery API uses JSON files for storage, and uses Python threads to handle RabbitMq communications.